kgsensei/StochKit2R/README.md

   installing from Github via `devtools::install_github`.
 - Verify current solution works on Linux (who cares about Mac anyway) and other potentially different environments.
+- Attempting to browse vignettes right now displays douplicate vignettes for StochKit2R, I'll have to look into this later and see if it's a me-only problem.